 Hanare (1985) also agrees with this idea in his book, Writing the Laboratory Notebook, because just as scientists pause and reflect upon what they are writing, students are forced to do that as well when they utilize notebooks.
 The Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects (2010) emphasis the fact that every teacher, no matter the subject, has a shared responsibility for ensuring that students develop their literacy skills.
 The writing and reflection done in lab notebooks relates well to the common core standards, especially the technical writing and procedural interpretation.

-When students pause to reflect and think about the material, it can lead to an improvement in the responses and understanding.
+When students pause to reflect and think about the material, it can lead to an improvement in the responses and understanding(????).
 By recording their labs in the notebooks it can lead to greater achievement and then hopefully to a greater self-efficacy in science.
 Phillips (1920), supports this with a study that found evidence that recording information in lab notebooks was a valuable method for students to retain information.
 A more recent study by Hyers (2010) also supported this by reasoning that notebooks “encourage more frequent thinking about course topics, foster development of writing skills…”.
 He cautions however that while his research shows notebooks to be beneficial, they are not equally beneficial for all students based on gender, GPA, and other subgroups.

 Deluca (2011) found important data that supported the use of lab notebooks to improve achievement on assessments and ability to “do science” but did not find an increase in student interest.
 The interest of those students did not change based on surveys and conversations with individual students.
 This finding worries me with my study as I hope that the notebooks will help to improve students’ attitudes towards science, especially with the national push to interest students in STEM subjects.